Can you fix droopy eyelids naturally?

 Unfortunately, droopy eyelids caused by ptosis cannot be cured with natural treatments, exercises or other home remedies.
 The nature of ptosis is what prevents it from being treated naturally.

 Medical treatment isn’t always required for ptosis.
-In certain circumstances, ptosis can go away on its own.
+In certain circumstances, a droopy eyelid caused by ptosis can go away on its own.
 Treatment is usually reserved for people with severe drooping that affects their vision.
 Some people may elect to seek treatment for appearance purposes.

 SEE RELATED: Possible causes of ptosis